Phazorknight/Cogito/Readme.md

 ![COGITO_banner](docs/Cogito_capsule_202402_jpg.jpg)
 # COGITO
 [![GodotEngine](https://img.shields.io/badge/Godot_4.2.1_stable-blue?logo=godotengine&logoColor=white)](https://godotengine.org/) [![COGITO](https://img.shields.io/badge/beta_202403-35A1D7?label=COGITO&labelColor=0E887A)](https://github.com/Phazorknight/Cogito)
-COGITO is made by [Philip Drobar](https://www.philipdrobar.com) with help from [these cool people](https://github.com/Phazorknight/Cogito/graphs/contributors).

-v202403.22
+beta 202403.22

+## What is it?
 COGITO is a first Person Immersive Sim Template Project for Godot Engine 4.
 In comparison to other first person assets out there, which focus mostly on shooter mechanics, COGITO focuses on providing a framework for creating interactable objects and items.

+COGITO is made by [Philip Drobar](https://www.philipdrobar.com) with help from [these contributors](https://github.com/Phazorknight/Cogito/graphs/contributors).

-### Current Features
+## Current Features
 - First person player controller with:
   - Sprinting, jumping, crouching, sliding, stairs handling, ladder handling
   - Fully customizable attributes like Health, Stamina, Visibility (for stealh) - Component based, so easy to add your own.